Can I use my US cell phone in Jamaica?

 What Do I Recommend?

-Personally, I am an avid WhatsApp user for quite some time and have found that the service to be very convenient and cost reducing.
+Personally, I have been an avid WhatsApp user for quite some time and have found the service to be very convenient and cost-reducing.

 At times you may experience some call drops, but the free service out-shadows these tiny glitches which I see getting less.